 - Peppa Pig (TV series – this seems to be a popular show.
-I personally am not a Peppa fan but they seem to be helpful)
+I personally am not a Peppa fan but others have found this helpful)

 - Arthur (TV series)

-- Spirit (TV series on Netflix – some episodes were easier to follow along with more than others, but I am a huge fan of horses and enjoyed this series)
+- Spirit (TV series on Netflix – some episodes were easier to follow along with more than others, but I love horses and enjoyed this series)

 Random YouTube Videos and Channels I’ve Enjoyed:

 A few of my favorites I was able to understand:

 Un elefante va a la ciudad – An elephant goes to the city (this channel has other videos!)